VOCs Characterisation and identification of volatile organic compounds in breath from patients and healthy controls

 Prof. van Schooten studied biology at the Free University of Amsterdam, The Netherlands, where he specialised in immunology, molecular microbiolo more ...

-Jan Dallinga studied chemistry at the University of Groningen, The Netherlands, where he specialised in Physical-Organic Chemistry and graduated in 1 more ...
+Jan Dallinga studied chemistry at the University of Groningen, The Netherlands, where he specialised in Physical-Organic Chemistry and graduated more ...

 Dr. Roger Godschalk graduated in Biological Health Sciences in 1995 at the Maastricht University (The Netherlands).
 He specialised in genetic tox more ...